 There is still a lack of competition in the Irish mortgage market as it remains heavily concentrated in the hands of a few main banks; mainly AIB, Bank of Ireland, and to a lesser extent Ulster Bank.
-Mario Draghi, the head of the European Central Bank (ECB) even recently referred to it as a ‘quasi-monopoly’.
+Mario Draghi, the former head of the European Central Bank (ECB) even once referred to it as a ‘quasi-monopoly’.

-More competition would help bring down rates, but there’s anecdotal evidence that foreign lenders are being put off entering Ireland due to the riskier nature of lending here and the aforementioned issues around repossessions.
+More competition would help bring down rates, but there’s anecdotal evidence that some foreign lenders are being put off entering Ireland due to the riskier nature of lending here and the aforementioned issues around repossessions.

 3. Irish banks must hold excess capital

 Holding capital, such as cash, means a bank has assets which can absorb losses if a recession hits and people can't repay their loans.